 We take time to ensure that children learn how to get along with each other, what constitutes acceptable behaviour and how to deal with issues and disagreements.

-Our school behaviour policy is available by clicking the link below
+Our school behaviour policy is available on the policies page

 |Behaviour Policy 2018||[pdf 180KB]|